End of Beginning

 "End of Beginning" is a song by the American actor and musician Joe Keery, under his stage name Djo.
-It was first made available by AWAL on September 16, 2022, as the sixth track from Keery's second studio album, Decide.
+It was first made available by AWAL on September 16, 2022, as the sixth track from his second studio album, Decide.
 The song began to gain popularity on TikTok in 2024; as a result, it was issued as a single on March 1, 2024.

+The song received a second wave of popularity in January 2026 following the series finale of Stranger Things, in which Keery stars as the character Steve Harrington.
+It has topped the charts in Czech Republic, Greece, Indonesia, Italy, Latvia, Lithuania, Slovakia, Sweden, and the United Kingdom, and peaked within the top ten in over 25 other countries, including Australia, Belgium (Flanders), Canada, Germany, Ireland, New Zealand, and the United States.

 Background and composition

 “End of Beginning” was premiered for the first time during a show in Birmingham, Alabama on April 28, 2022.
-Having been released as part of the album Decide the same year, the song did not garner attention until 2024 when trending TikTok users picked up a lyric of the track to underline clips of their hometowns.
-As a result, it entered charts in various countries by late February 2024, including Billboard Hot 100 and the UK Singles Chart.
+Having been released as part of Keery's second studio album, Decide (2022), the song did not garner attention until 2024 when TikTok users picked up a lyric of the track to underline clips of their hometowns.
+As a result, it entered charts in various countries by late February 2024, including the Billboard Hot 100 and the UK Singles Chart.

-"End of Beginning" is a synth-pop song, accompanied by guitar riffs and a "nostalgic electro sound," about the recurring feeling of returning to Chicago.
+"End of Beginning" is a synth-pop song, accompanied by guitar riffs and a "nostalgic electro sound", about the recurring feeling of returning to Chicago.